csmatthews/intersection-analysis/README.md

 # Intersection Analysis Tool

 This tool analyzes different datasets to create crash performance measures for an intersection dataset.
-As it requires private date, the code can only be viewed and not run.
+As it requires private data, the code can only be viewed and not run.

 ## Download and View